KevinCarr42/Adding-Machines/README.md

 * Linear regression worked very well as was expected.
 * There were very interesting visual patterns created by the predictions of some of the models.
 This is related to the randomised input data for model training; re-running the calculations leads to different but similar patterns.
 * The neural network worked very well, but ended up requiring wider layers than expected.
 Additionally, dropout layers didn't appear improve performance.
 Most surprisingly, the neural network trained extremely quickly.
 More investigation would lead to further insight.
-* Completely unsurprisingly, classifiers are not great at adding.
+* Completely unsurprisingly, classifiers had very high MSE.
+However, the classifiers also tended to out-predict other models in terms of total number of correct answers, especially at lower accuracies.

 ### Potential Future Work:
 * Investigate more machine learning models.
 * Use a similar project structure to investigate classification.
-* Examine linear regression with very large data sets; what is the tradeoff between accuracy and size needed to predict correctly?
+* Examine linear regression with very large data sets; what is the trade-off between accuracy and size needed to predict correctly?
 * Investigate neural networks in more detail.
 What is the ideal method to train a neural net to add?
 What trade-offs are involved?
 Investigate depth vs width, dropout, different optimisation algorithms, etc.

 ### Other Notes